MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/alerts-logs-insights.md

 ms.author: robess
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 10/14/2022
+ms.date: 10/17/2022
 ---

 # Azure Stack HCI cluster alerts

 This article describes how customers can set up alerts for Azure Stack HCI, using pre-existing sample Log queries.
-To utilize this function, customers will need to enable Logs and associate a Log analytics workspace with their Azure Stack HCI cluster prior to setting up alerts using Logs.
-Additionally, you'll see how customers can configure Insights for monitoring their cluster and setting up alerts.
+To utilize the sample queries mentioned for setting up alerts, customers will first need to enable Logs, and then associate a Log analytics workspace with their Azure Stack HCI cluster.
+Additionally, you'll see how customers can configure Azure Insights for monitoring their cluster and setting up alerts.

 ## Set up alerts using sample Log queries